· · ·

 Candy Cane Spritz Cookies.
 December 16, 2023.

 Candy cane spritz cookies are a yummy piece of childhood nostalgia for me.
-Those pretty red and cream striped cookies with the essence of peppermint were beloved and emblazoned into my memory.
-The very sight of them sung “Christmas is coming” and filled the air with Christmas spirit.
+Those pretty, red-and-cream-striped cookies with a peppermint essence were beloved and emblazoned in my memory.
+The very sight of them sang “Christmas is coming,” filling the air with Christmas spirit.
 And they are not exactly simple to put together.

 Candy Cane Spritz Cookies

-I can’t remember where the original recipe comes from, but I do know spritz cookie dough was involved, and I remembered the basic technique to make these.
-This is a recipe that takes some time and patience, so I made a cup of coffee and turned on Nutcracker music for a lovely cookie-making afternoon!
+I don’t remember where the original recipe came from, but I do know that spritz cookie dough and peppermint extract were involved.
+I also remember watching my mom assemble them, so I know the basic technique.
+This is a recipe that takes time and patience, so I made a cup of coffee and turned on The Nutcracker for a lovely afternoon of cookie-making!

 Candy Cane Spritz Cookies

-You can use your own spritz cookie dough for this, but I did provide the spritz dough recipe I used which comes from an old Better Homes and Gardens cookbook from 2006.
-Someone gave us a Better Homes and Garden Cookbook when we got married in 1994 and it was a life saver!
+You can use your own spritz cookie dough for this, but I’ve included the spritz dough recipe I used, from an old 2006 Better Homes and Gardens cookbook.
+Someone gave us a Better Homes and Gardens Cookbook when we got married in 1994, and it was a lifesaver!
 That was the best wedding present!
 That trusty cookbook got me through my early years of learning to cook.
 And when that one wore out, I got another one.
 And I still love to use their recipes today!
-Better Homes and Gardens still has the original spritz cookie recipe published on their site today which is right here.
+Here is their recipe for Spritz cookies.
 Good things stand the test of time.

 Candy Cane Spritz Cookies